Facilities Manual

 3.1 UNIVERSITY GOVERNANCE

 Governance of the University is entrusted to the Board of Regents (The Regents).
 The Regents appoint the President of the University and, with the President's advice, the officers of the University.
-Among these officers are the Executive and Senior Vice Presidents, other Vice Presidents, the Chancellors, and the Laboratory Director.
-The Regents also appoint their own principal officers: the General Counsel, the Treasurer, and the Secretary and Chief of Staff.
+Among these officers are the Executive Vice Presidents, other Vice Presidents, and the Chancellors.
+The Regents also appoint their own principal officers: the General Counsel, the Chief Investment Officer, and the Secretary and Chief of Staff.

 3.1.1 The Regents